learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 Express.js does not natively catch errors thrown from `async` route handlers — the error must be passed to `next(err)` explicitly.
-A common production pattern is a wrapper utility that bridges `async`/`await` errors into Express's error middleware:
+A common production pattern is a wrapper utility that bridges `async`/`await` errors into Express\'s error middleware:

 ```js
 // asyncHandler utility — used in every route in production Express apps